netheosgithub/pcs_api/docs/getting_started.md

 The client to be used can be set by calling the `setHttpClient()` method, as decribed in the previous example).

 From there storage gives you access to remote files.
-All remote paths are handled by CPath object (a wrapper class containing remote pathname).
+All remote paths are handled by `CPath` objects (a wrapper class containing a pathname of a remote file).
 A CPath is always absolute, and uses slash separators between folders (anti-slashs are forbidden in CPath).

-A remote folder is handled as a CFolder object, and a remote regular file is handled by a CBlob object.
-Both classes inherit CFile.
+A remote folder is handled as a `CFolder` object, and a remote regular file is handled by a `CBlob` object.
+Both classes inherit `CFile`.

-In Python
+In Python:
 ```python
    quota = storage.get_quota()
    print('User quota is:',quota)